Skip to main content

 2

-Open the downloaded DMG file → drag the app to your Applications folder.
-If macOS warns about an unidentified developer, go to System Preferences → Security & Privacy → click 'Open Anyway'.
+Open the downloaded DMG file and drag the app into your Applications folder.
+If macOS shows a warning about an unidentified developer, go to System Settings > Privacy & Security and click 'Open Anyway' next to the blocked app message.

 3

-Launch the player → for IINA: File → Open URL → paste your M3U URL.
-For VLC: File → Open Network → paste the M3U URL → click Open.
-The channel list will begin loading.
+Launch the player.
+In IINA: click File > Open URL and paste your M3U URL from your subscription email.
+In VLC: click File > Open Network and paste the M3U URL, then click Open.
+The channel list will start loading.

 4

-In IINA: Preferences → Video → enable Hardware Decoding.
-In VLC: Preferences → Input/Codecs → set Hardware Decoding to Auto.
-This ensures smooth 4K playback with minimal CPU usage.
+For smooth 4K playback, turn on hardware decoding.
+In IINA: go to Preferences > Video and enable Hardware Decoding.
+In VLC: go to Preferences > Input/Codecs and set Hardware Decoding to Automatic.
+This offloads video processing to the GPU and reduces CPU usage.

 5

-Browse through the loaded channel list → click any channel to play → use keyboard shortcuts (Space to pause, F for fullscreen, ← → to skip).
-Add channels to favorites in the player for quick access.
+Browse the loaded channel list and click any channel to play.
+Use keyboard shortcuts — Space to pause, F for full screen, left/right arrows to skip, and +/- to adjust volume.
+You can add channels to a favourites playlist in either player for quicker access next time.

 How to Optimize for Zero Buffering